RSS

 At the end of January 2024, Russian researchers from the International Tomographic Center (ITC) of the SB RAS announced the development of a new lung imaging technology through magnetic resonance imaging (MRI).
 It is expected that the solution will simplify and reduce the cost of diagnosing various diseases.
 Read more here.

-Siberia has developed a new way to diagnose osteomyelitis using MRI
+2023: Siberia develops new way to diagnose osteomyelitis with MRI

 The Siberian State Medical University (SibGMU) has developed a new way to diagnose osteomyelitis using magnetic resonance imaging (MRI).
 The press service of the university told about this on February 20, 2023.
 Read more here.